Spaces and Computing

 Lab Preparation Area

-The Center for Geospatial Analytics uses broad means and leading technologies to gather massive datasets of location-based information.
-To process it all, we take advantage of a robust, secure computing infrastructure that powers our analysis of vital geospatial data.
+The Center for Geospatial Analytics uses leading technologies to gather massive datasets of location-based information.
+To process it all, we take advantage of a robust, secure computing infrastructure that powers our analysis of big geospatial data.

 - Advanced workstations: Powerful computers equipped with extra servers and memory suitable for long-term projects using large datasets and requiring interaction and visualization